nuttytuts/ninja-wiki/List-of-generators-producing-ninja-build-files.md

 [TextMate 2's gen_build script](https://github.com/textmate/textmate/blob/master/bin/gen_build) is what generatest ninja files for TextMate's build.
 It's not meant to be generally useful.

 [Ninja's configure.py script](https://github.com/martine/ninja/blob/master/configure.py) is the script that generates ninja files for building ninja itself.
 This script is not meant to be generally usable.

+[Meson](https://jpakkane.github.io/meson/) is another general-purpose build system that generates Ninja scripts; to be precise, it uses Ninja as its default build generator.